 - 1 bunch of coriander, finely chopped

-- Soak the bulgur in abundant water for at least 2 hours prior to starting cooking.
+- Soak the bulgur in the water for at least 2 hours prior to starting cooking.

 - Drain the water, squeezing the bulgur to get rid of as much liquid as possible.
 Reserve bulgur.